Certified Optical Network Associate (CONA) FAQs

 Is CONA accredited?

-What are the pre-requisite for taking course?
+What are the pre-requisite for taking the course?

 How do I register to take the course?